 - In September 2021, AEsir Technologies announced a new battery gigafactory in Rapid City, SD, an investment of \$250 million that will support 400 jobs in the first five years.
-The facility will manufacture nickel-zinc batteries, serving the fast-growing data center market and the telecom sector, and will qualify for the Advanced Manufacturing Production Tax Credit (45X).
+The facility will manufacture nickel-zinc batteries, serving the fast-growing data center market and the telecom sector.
 AEsir's battery technology also powers our national security, developing batteries for submarines and intercontinental ballistic missiles. - South Dakota's Governor at the time, Kristi Noem, celebrated the announcement. - In October 2023, Marmen Energy completed an expansion of its wind tower manufacturing facility in Brandon, SD, adding 50 new jobs.
 The expansion brought the facility's total footprint to 260,000 sq ft and 300 total jobs.
 As it cut the ribbon on its expanded facility,